-- 1. Move the ignition ON/OFF switch to the "ON" position. - 2.
+- 1. Move the ignition ON-OFF switch to the ON position. - 2.
 COLD ENGINE ONLY: Completely close the choke by pulling the choke control out to the fully extended position.
 This motion will automatically engage the "fast idle" setting. - 3.
 WARM ENGINE: Pull the choke control out to its fully extended position and then push the choke control all the way in again.
 This motion will automatically engage the "fast idle" setting.

-- 4. Place the saw upright on the ground. - 5.
-Secure the saw by stepping on the inside of the rear handle with the right foot and firmly grasping the front handle with the left hand.

-Grip the starter handle with the right hand and pull slowly until starter engagement is felt.
+- 4. Place the saw upright on the ground. - Secure the saw by stepping on the inside of the rear handle with the right foot and firmly grasping the front handle with the left hand. - 6.
+Grip the starter handle with the right hand and pull slowly until starter engagement is felt. - 7.
+With the starter engaged, pull the starter upward.
+Repeat until the engine either attempts to start or starts.